 In the following subsections, we explain some important features in the example flow.

-\subsection{Data Loading and Preprocessing}
+\subsubsection{Data Loading and Preprocessing}

-We prepare easy-to-use data loader for the Open Bandit Dataset.
-The \texttt{obp.dataset.OpenBanditDataset} class will download and preprocess the original data.
+We prepare easy-to-use data loader for Open Bandit Dataset. \texttt{obp.dataset.OpenBanditDataset} will download and preprocess the original data.

-Users can implement their own feature engineering in the \texttt{pre\_process} method of \texttt{OpenBanditDataset} class.
+Users can implement their own feature engineering in the \texttt{pre\_process} method of \texttt{obp.dataset.OpenBanditDataset}.
 Moreover, by following the interface of \texttt{BaseBanditDataset} in the dataset module, one can handle future open datasets for bandit algorithms and OPE.
-The dataset module also provides a class to generate synthetic bandit datasets and to modify multi-class classification data to bandit feedback data.
+The dataset module also provides a class to generate synthetic bandit datasets and to modify multiclass classification data to bandit data.

-\subsection{Production Policy Replication}
+\subsubsection{Production Policy Replication}

 After preparing the logged bandit data, we now replicate BernoulliTS used during the data collection in the ZOZOTOWN production.
-Then, we can it as the evaluation policy.
+Then, we can use it as the evaluation policy.